 With a $21 billion reserve projected, the state will make its first deposit into the “Proposition 98 Rainy Day Fund,” officially known as the Public School System Stabilization Account.
 In addition, this budget introduces a “cradle-to-career” data system that will track students from preschool to college and into the workforce.

 June 2, 2019

 This in-depth analysis details the changes in the governor’s May Revision.
 Most of his January proposals remained with some adjustments for a slight downward change in the statutory cost-of-living adjustment offset by higher-than-expected revenues.
 The Legislature has until June 15 to send a balanced budget to the governor and he then has until June 30 to sign a final budget.

 May 10, 2019

-In Gov. Newsom’s May Revision, revenue estimates are $3.2 billion above January estimates.
+In Gov. Newsom’s May Revision released May 9, revenue estimates are $3.2 billion above January estimates.
 Most of these increases are going toward constitutionally required reserves, debt repayment, and increases to several of the governor’s education priorities outlined in his January proposal, including early childhood education special education and educator training.